felixjchen/neural-network/README.md

 Using only numpy.

+Losses: Quadratic and CrossEntropy
+Activations: Sigmoid, Softmax, Linear and ReLU
 Using L2 Regularization.

-Losses: Quadratic and CrossEntropy

-Activations: Sigmoid, Linear and ReLU